ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 {{<img src="images/image12.jpg" title="Running performance" alt="Running performance">}}

 OONI Probe should have run all tests within a few minutes (though this depends on the performance of the network you’re connected to, and may take longer in some cases).
-If the performance of your network is not good enough and the tests take too long, you can **stop the ongoing test** by tapping **Stop test** button.
+If the performance of your network is not good enough and the tests take too long, you can **stop the ongoing test** by tapping the **Stop test** button.

 {{<img src="images/image122.jpg" title="Stop test" alt="Stop test">}}

-Once the test is stopped or ended, your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).
+Once the test has stopped or ended, your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).

 Would you rather limit your testing to a specific test type (card)?
 In the following sections, we share instructions on how to do that.